Skip to content

 Step 2 – Launch the server with the built-in worker

 Run the server in a new terminal session.
-Set the EULA flag for the life of that session, create a temporary staging directory, and bootstrap the admin password to ChangeMeVerySoon (you can change it later in the UI).
+Set the EULA flag for the life of that session and create a temporary staging directory.

 Linux